Erin Taylor Young Mentoring & Editing Services

 Ask Me Anything:

 Or perhaps you have questions about the business side of writing.
 Questions like when (or whether) you need a domain name, a website, or a pen name.
 Or you’re wondering about social media, PR, and the hows and whys of newsletters.
 Perhaps you want to talk about the pros and cons of an LLC and the benefits and drawbacks of traditional publishing vs. indie publishing.
+Or maybe you just want someone to walk through the steps of publishing your book yourself.

 Whatever your questions, these hour-long video calls are about giving you personalized answers.
 Click here to get started!